MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## task 14
 Write a script that changes the owner to "vincent" and the group owner to "staff" for all the files and directories in the working directory

+## task 15
+Write a script that changes the owner and the group of "_hello" to "vincent" and "staff" respectively
+* The file "_hello" is in the working directory
+* The file "_hello" is a symbolic link